PerrivandenBerg/robotics_final_2024/readme.md

 ### Robot
 1. Copy ws_server.py to the robot and run on the robot when running detect.py on the Windows PC.

-## How to record?
+## How to record gestures
 1. Have a hand gesture ready infront of your camera.
 2. Run the record.py file.
 3. Hold the gesture infront of the camera while moving it around and tweaking your fingers bit by bit.
+(The program will take an average of the whole measurement)
 4. After ~10s the program stops and outputs the gesture configuration.
-5. Copy paste this into the detect.py file, and fill in the TODO at the end.
+5. Copy paste the output into the detect.py file, and add to the gesture list.
+Examples for gestures are already present in the file.

-## How to detect?
+## How to detect
+0. Make sure to connect to the robot via wifi.
-1. Run the detect.py file.
+1. Run the detect.py file on the PC and run ws_server.py on the robot.
-2. Make a gesture (out of the list) and it should work accordingly.
+2. Make a gesture (out of the list in detect.py) and it should work accordingly.
 3. Press 'q' or '^C' to exit.

 ## Notes